 Adopting from Foster Care

 Not from South Carolina?
 Adoption from foster care is a need in every state!
 There are over 440,000 children in foster care in the United States, and approximately 69,000 of these children are currently waiting to be adopted.
-This means that their parents’ rights have been terminated, and these children are in need of loving families to not just foster but adopt them permanently.
+This means that their parents’ rights have been terminated, and these children need loving families to not just foster but adopt them permanently.

 Many of these children may be considered special needs.
 This can mean anything from trauma-induced developmental delays to sibling groups to older teens or severe mental and physical disabilities.
 It is important to educate yourself on the requirements for caring for a child with these special cases.

 Adopting can be overwhelming and intimidating, and many people don’t know where to start.
 If you are considering adopting (through foster care or private adoption), don’t be afraid to ask questions.
 Finding a community is easier now more than ever to find today thanks to the Internet.
 There are adoptive parent support groups on Facebook, blogs, and videos created specifically for recruiting qualified parents and foster parents!

 Check out this great guide for adopting through foster care.
 This in-depth resource answers many of the common questions that may come up when considering adoption.
 It starts with this great advice: “Successful adoptive parents come in many shapes, sizes, and colors.
 They are straight and gay, married and single, rich and just getting by.’
 If you are willing to open up your home—and heart—to a child (and don’t have a serious criminal history), chances are you’re qualified to adopt.”